stetson06/portfolio/_posts/2022-01-26-cnn-fruit-classification.md

 The only thing they hadn't figured out was how to actually identify each product using the camera, so that the robotic arm could move it to the right place.

-We were asked to put forward a proof of concept on this - and were given some sample images of fruits from their processing platform.
+We were asked to put forward a proof of concept on this - and were given some sample images of fruit from their processing platform.

 If this was successful and put into place on a larger scale, the client would be able to enhance their sorting & delivery processes.